6 Steps to Create Your Facebook Campaign Strategy

 You already know that, in large part, your small business will depend on social media advertising.
 Having this in mind and the popularity of Facebook as a social media platform, you will need to create your Facebook campaign strategy to reach your target market.

 But, approaching wrong on Facebook will not bring you the results you want to achieve.
-Because of that, here are six steps you can use to create your Facebook campaign strategy to reach as many as possible right persons for your small business.
-You can check out UpSwell Marketing to have a team do all this for you, but make sure you know all the information in this article, so you know how to ask the right questions.
+Because of that, here are six steps you can use to create your Facebook campaign strategy to reach as many of the right people for your small business as possible.

 1. Start with the Social Media SWOT Analysis